 In the spirit of not going back to normal, we are prioritizing equity innovation: academic innovation that supports diversity, equity, and inclusion by making education more accessible to a broader range of learners.
 And we are intensifying our focus on racial equity, drawing from our existing diversity, equity, and inclusion plan while also augmenting it with new strategies.
 This is the work of building the discipline we deserve, rather than perpetuating the one we’ve inherited from forebears with circumstances, demographics, and values that were shaped by different times.

 Join us!
 If you are considering a career in architecture, urban design, or planning, reach out to learn more about our degrees.
 If you are a colleague in practice or academia, reach out to see how we can collaborate.
 If you are an alum or friend of the college, support us in our mission of excellence in education and discovery.
 In any of these roles, join us in generating design and planning methods for building a better world.

-Professor of Architecture and Urban and Regional Planning
+Dean, University of Michigan Taubman College of Architecture and Urban Planning